openfga/rfcs/20220729-expandedWatch-api.md

 ```

 ### ConnectedObjects API (internal)
+**Summary**: Given a user or userset, the ConnectedObjects API will return all of the (object, relation) pairs in the graph of relationships that are connected (directly or indirectly) to it.

+The ConnectedObjects API can be considered as an unfiltered form of the ListObjects API.
+That is, ConnectedObjects returns all of the objects of any type that the user or userset has a given relation with.

+When a tuple change is received from the [ReadChanges API][read-changes], then the ConnectedObjects API will be used to compute the object relationships in the graph that could be impacted by the tuple change.

 ### ExpandUsers API (internal)
 **Summary**: Given a user or userset (e.g. object#relation), ExpandUsers will return all of the user ids (direct or indirect) that the userset expands to.
 This is a recursive form of the existing Expand API on the provided userset.